nginyc/rafiki/docs/user/client.rst

     h5py==2.8.0

 You can optionally build a custom Docker image for the model training & inference and pass the argument for `docker_image`.
-This Docker image has to extend `rafiki_model`.
+This Docker image has to extend `rafikiai/rafiki_worker`.
 An example is available at `./rafiki/model/dockerfiles/TensorflowModel.Dockerfile`.

 .. seealso:: :meth:`rafiki.client.Client.create_model`